eric-pedersen/mixed-effect-gams/paper_outline.md

     **_GLS_:will it?; it's mainly redundant as `fs` smooths have penalties on the null space already, which is what you are asking for with `select = TRUE`; `s(x, by = group, id = 1), select = TRUE` would be somewhat equivalent**

+**DLM**: _`smooth.r:1709` shows the "fs" construction is similar to what's in pp160-161 (though I have an annotation on my copy that says the equation at the top of page 161 is not correct and should be a matrix with 1 on the the diagonal on the last few rows only).
+Fitting with and without `select=TRUE` gives identical penalty matrices for the "fs" term -- so this is exactly equivalent I think._

+_BUT!
+This will make a difference when other terms are included, especially if one wants to use `method="REML"` (see above).

+_Probably also worth consulting [Giampiero Marra's thesis (PDF)](http://opus.bath.ac.uk/22536/1/UnivBath_PhD_2010_G_Marra.pdf) on this matter._

 2. `gam(y ~ s(x) + s(x, group, bs = "fs", m = 1) + group, select = TRUE)`

     *This will raise an error, as it's overparameterizing the model. mgcv automatically gives each level of the group a separate intercept.*

      **_GLS_:in `fs` smooths.
 For `by` smooths are subject to centring constraints and hence you need the parameteric `group` term.**

+**DLM**: _So let's add "centring constraints" to the "to explain" list :)_

 3. `gam(y ~ s(x) + s(x, group, bs = "fs"), select = TRUE)`